shimoda-uec/ssdd/README.md

 Furthermore, we develop the labels obtained in the previous step using two SSDD modules, and we train a segmentation model with the modules in an end-to-end manner.
 We denote this approach as dynamic SSDD module.
-In this dynamic module, we intended to adapt the proposed method to an iterative training approach proposed by Wei et al. : [arxiv](https://arxiv.org/abs/1509.03150).
+In this dynamic module, we intend to adapt the proposed method to an iterative training approach proposed by Wei et al. : [arxiv](https://arxiv.org/abs/1509.03150).

 <img src="https://github.com/shimoda-uec/ssdd/blob/master/figure/ssdd_module.png">

+## Visualization
 We provide the progress of training and inference in validation re-produced with this repository.
 The progress of training dynamic ssdd module: [html](http://mm.cs.uec.ac.jp/shimoda-k/space0/wseg/ssdd/git/ssdd/script/dssdd.html).
 The inference in validation: [html](http://mm.cs.uec.ac.jp/shimoda-k/space0/wseg/ssdd/git/ssdd/script/val.html).
-(65.4pt in validation)
+(65.4 in validation)

 ## Requirements
 Pytorch, [pydensecrf](https://github.com/lucasb-eyer/pydensecrf)